ahnazeri/Local-Chatroom/README.md

 # Local Chatroom
- This is a Local Chatroom which provides sharing messages , using TCP/IP protocol, Socket programming.
+ This is a Local Chatroom which provides sharing messages between unlimited clients, using TCP/IP protocol, Socket programming.
+*this was a project of Computer Networks course*